-Why businesses lose trust when they can’t deliver on their own promise
+Why businesses lose trust when they can’t deliver on what they promise

 A strong brand will attract attention.